apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 3. Maximum time to wait for UDP hole punching to succeed for a single connect attempt.
 4. How often to send a heartbeat to the rendezvous to keep the realm registered.
 The session expires if the rendezvous doesn't see one in time.
 5. Set to `true` only to skip TLS verification of a self-signed rendezvous server (development).
+6. Restrict NAT traversal to a single IP family: `dual` (default, both IPv4 and IPv6), `v4` (IPv4 only), or `v6` (IPv6 only).
+7. Enable UPnP/NAT-PMP port mapping on your gateway to improve hole punching success.
+Failures are non-fatal — it falls back to STUN-discovered addresses.
+8. Per-operation timeout when talking to the gateway.
+9. Lease duration of the port mapping; it's renewed automatically before expiry.

 ## TLS